dev-bootcamp-2019/final-project-iurquiza/README.md

 You will also need to have Docker installed.

-To test the application clone the repository.
+To test the application:

+Clone the repository.

 From the root directory of the cloned repository run the following commands.